 Walking the hallways of an abandoned hospital would give anyone shivers.
 But what if throughout the tour, apparitions from times past unexpectedly appeared in the adjoining rooms, windows, and staircases?
 We visited the South Side hospital complex on Ellis Island, the site of Unframed, an installation by Parisian street artist JR that opened on October 1st.

 Artist JR is known for his large scale photographs in places accessible to the public view, like New York City’s Times Square, the Pantheon in Paris, and the favelas of Brazil.
 The hospital site has been off-limits to the public, apart from special visits like our coverage for the 2012 Partners in Preservation campaign.
-For a short time, it will only be accessible through a guided “hard-hat” tour.
-The tours are capped at 10 people and tickets are sold out thorough November, but tickets are still available into April 2015.
+For a short time, it will only be accessible through a guided “hard-hat” tour (we’re offering our own, led by a Save Ellis Island docent).
 So why would JR choose such an exclusive site that requires a hard-won reservation to visit?

 By engaging visitors with the experiences of those who frequented Ellis Island, the work of an internationally-recognized artist like JR could help bring the plight of the endangered hospital complex to the world’s attention.
 The artist partnered with Save Ellis Island, the organization responsible for the preservation of the 29 historical buildings that make up the hospital site.
 Preserving the buildings is an expensive task, worsened by damage caused to the site during Hurricane Sandy.
 All proceeds from the tours, which are led entirely by volunteers, will go to these preservation efforts.